eclipse-theia/theia-blueprint/README.md

 ### Docker Build

-You can create a Docker Image for Blueprint with the following build command:
+You can create a Docker Image for Blueprint based on the browser app with the following build command:

 ```sh
 docker build -t theia-blueprint -f browser.Dockerfile .